aaronbloomfield/ccc/hws/auction/index.md

 Test all this thoroughly in Remix!
 You will need to deploy your Auctioneer contract in Remix's Javascript environment to test everything working together.
 Recall that you have to select the right contract to deploy in the "Contract" list, else Remix may not know which one to deploy.
 Be sure to develop via incremental development, else you will not be able to figure out where your bug is.

 One it works, deploy it to our private Ethereum blockchain.
 You should test it there as well.
 You will need to submit the contract address of the deployed Auctioneer.
 If you deploy it multiple times, just submit the most recent contract address.
-Once it is deployed to our private Ethereum blockchain, you can view it on the auctions page, the URL of which is on the Canvas landing page; a link to this will also be shown on the explorer page for your Auctioneer contract.
+Once it is deployed to our private Ethereum blockchain, you can view it on the auctions page, the URL of which is on the blockchain explorer main page; a link to this will also be shown on the explorer page for your Auctioneer contract.
 This auctions web page will make it far easier to see what is going on with your auctions.
 Note that the explorer will only display this link if it knows that the contract implements IAuctioneer, and it only knows that if your `supportsInterface()` method is written and correct.

 #### `totalFees()` versus `uncollectedFees()`